jkelin/TribesRevengeance/_posts/2014-03-02-loadingspeed.md

 ---
-layout: page
+layout: post
-title: Improve Loading Speed Tutorial
+title: Improve Loading Speed
 keywords: tribesrevengeance, tribes, vengeance, revengeance, tutorial, guide, improve, loading, speed, entry, menu, class
 description: Improve Loading Speed Tutorial page.
 Here, you find out how to improve the game's loading speed!
 date: 02/03/2014
 permalink: /tutorials/performancetweaks/loadingspeed/
+author: Originally written by MalOx.
+Updated by Cobra and HighDive.
+categories: performance
 ---

 On this page you will find out how you can improve your game loading speed.
 Follow these steps to do so: